Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Minimal residual disease.
-Your AML appears to be in remission, but very sensitive lab tests are still able to detect leukemia cells in the bone marrow.
-Your AML may be more likely to relapse, so you may benefit from further treatment to try to kill the remaining cells.
+Your AML appears to be in remission, but very sensitive lab tests are still able to find leukemia cells in the bone marrow.
+Your AML may be more likely to come back (relapse).
+You may benefit from more treatment to try to kill the remaining cells.

 Refractory AML.
 The leukemia has not gone away and is not responding to treatment.

-Recurrent AML, also called relapse.
+Relapsed (recurrent) AML.
 Your leukemia has returned after a period of remission.
-Your CBC often becomes abnormal again, and you have at least 5% blasts in your bone marrow.
-Because initial treatment has failed, your doctor has to consider a new treatment plan to bring you back into remission.
+Your blood counts may be abnormal again.
+You have at least 5% blasts in your bone marrow.
+Your doctor will discuss your treatment options to try to bring your leukemia back into remission.